scala-android/sbt-android/README.md

 ## New features in 0.7.0 ##

+* Projects can now follow an ant-style or gradle-style layout.
+The location of `AndroidManifest.xml` will auto-select which layout to use, if it is at the top-level, ant-style will be selected and under `src/main` will choose gradle-style. (more testing needs to be performed against the gradle-style layouts)
+  * Gradle-style project layouts need to be created by other means, either using the gradle plugin, IDEA, maven, sbt-android or by hand.
 * Consuming apklib and aar artifacts from maven or ivy
 * Producing and publishing apklib and aar artifacts to maven or ivy
 * Switch to using `com.android.build.AndroidBuilder` for many operations